 Sample use

-Let’s assume that we need to find which department a user belongs to.
-Using a VLOOKUP formula and targeting the appropriate fields, we can create a search engine.
+Let’s assume we need to find which department a user belongs to.
+We can create a search engine by using a VLOOKUP formula and targeting the appropriate fields.
 Typing in “HALEY BATES” will find the corresponding column (B9) in our table (A1:C6) and will return the value of the Department column (3) and will look for the exact value entered (FALSE).

 IF function is a handy and easy to use function.
 You can have Excel check for a logical test and set a value to the cell or run another formula, based on the result of the test, which can be TRUE or FALSE.